On this Day July 18

 1974 – The U.S. Justice Department orders John Lennon out of the country by September 10.
 The Immigration and Naturalization Service (INS) had denied the former Beatle an extension of his non-immigrant visa because of his guilty plea in England to a 1968 marijuana possession charge.

-1940 – Franklin D. Roosevelt, who first took office in 1933 as America’s 32nd president, is nominated for an unprecedented third term.
-Roosevelt, a Democrat, is eventually elected to a record four terms in office, the only U.S. president to serve more than two terms.
+1940 – Franklin D. Roosevelt, who first took office in 1933 as America’s 32nd president, is nominated at the Democratic National Convention for an unprecedented third term.
+Roosevelt is eventually elected to a record four terms in office, the only U.S. president to serve more than two terms.

 1969 – Mary Jo Kopechne, the 28-year-old passenger in a car driven by Massachusetts Senator Edward (Ted) Kennedy, is killed when the vehicle plunges off a bridge on Chappaquiddick Island near Martha’s Vineyard.
 The incident becomes a national scandal, referred to as “Chappaquiddick,” and is believed to have influenced Kennedy’s decision not to campaign for president in 1972 and 1976.